tarantool/doc/doc/tooling/tcm/tcm_ui_overview.rst

 On this page, you can:

--   view and edit instance spaces, their size and engines
+-   view and edit instance spaces, their size, and engines
 -   view and edit tuples stored in all spaces of the instance

 ..  _tcm_ui_clusters: